 “We hoped Harvard would be more excited about spirited music, but the director turned us down.”

 “So, the Sitting Band is a joke, meant to tweak the established band.”

 “Not really, we started playing guitars in our dorm room, several of the other residents joined in.
 When we added drums, it was so loud the RA asked us to move to the basement.
 We planned a party before the BU game.
 It was moved outside when too many people showed up.”

 “Maybe because you provided beer.”

 “It was a party.
 18’s the drinking age in Massachusetts.”

 “We get everyone excited.
 We even play the Star Spangled Banner.
 Everyone goes to the game.
 The cheerleaders let us lead cheers.
-The team responds by coming from behind and beating BU.
+The team responded by coming from behind and beating BU.
 All the girls in Mower are cheerleaders.
 Even the old alums in the stands say they were impressed with girls at Harvard.
 They hadn’t even known about it.”